 Blepharoplasty: Injectable Options

-As our results with fillers and neurotoxins around the eyes, upper cheeks, and forehead have improved, the frequency with which we are doing blepharoplasty surgery has diminished.
-Injectable treatments have replaced eyelid surgery in younger people, often enabling us to delay eyelid surgery until a time when they can be performed at the same time as other aging face procedures, creating an overall healthy, youthful appearance.
+Fillers and neurotoxins around the eyes, upper cheeks, and forehead has diminished the necessity for blepharoplasty surgery.
+Injectable treatments have replaced eyelid surgery in younger people, often enabling them to delay eyelid surgery until a time when they can be performed in conjunction with other aging face procedures, creating an overall healthy, youthful appearance.

 - A “chemical brow lift,” using a combination of Botox and injectable fillers can often improve upper eyelid heaviness in younger patients and delay surgery for years.

-- Recent advances in injectable filler technique allow us to fill the grooves and smooth the appearance of the lower eyelid bags using injections.
+- Recent advances in injectable filler technique allows the grooves of the lower eyelids to be corrected non-surgicially.

 - Botox or Dysport used in the crow’s feet and under the eyes help to widen the eyes while smoothing the wrinkles around the eyes.
 This combination of filler and neurotoxin, can often give the results of a blepharoplasty (sometimes even better), without the surgery.